bedezign/dchelper/README.md

 If your compose project needs configuration files with values based on your environment, the trick so far was splice in an `envsubst` call somewhere that takes care of this for you.
 DCHelper supports this natively and in a simple manner.

+Important:
+The helper is written in a way that it will *only* replace whatever variables are known in the environment.
+This will not touch anything except that.
+So `proxy_set_header Host $http_host;` will be safe, as long as you don't have a `http_host` defined.

-Note: This is internal functionality.
+Note that this is internal functionality.
 You don't need to install the `envsubst` command for this to work.

 To generate a configuration file, you just add an entry for `envsubst`:

 ```
 x-dchelper:
   envsubst:
+    environment-file:
+      - .env
     environment:
-      - .env
       - nginx
     files:
       - /generic/template/folder/nginx/site-fpm.conf:./.docker/site.conf